 First and foremost, your application should specifically answer each question asked.
 Secondly, it should be as concise and succinct as possible.
 For example, when we ask about mission alignment, beyond just stating what your mission is, we would like you to draw comparisons between the two missions and show us how they are truly aligned.

-Programme Specific Requirements
+Program Specific Requirements

 In order to receive a grant(s) from the Foundation, applicants must be legally eligible, programmatically appropriate, and share an aligned mission with us and ISOC, the Foundation’s supported organization.

-In addition to meeting the above basic requirements, each funding area has its own unique requirements that reflect the goals and focus areas of that specific programme.
+In addition to meeting the above basic requirements, each funding area has its own unique requirements that reflect the goals and focus areas of that specific program.
 We invite you to consult the detailed description of the funding area for which you plan to apply as it contains important details on focus areas and eligibility.
-Applications that do not meet the individual programme-specific requirements will not be considered for funding, even if they meet the basic requirements.
+Applications that do not meet the individual program-specific requirements will not be considered for funding, even if they meet the basic requirements.

 Working with Our Staff Before Funding Your Organization